TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 tagline: "Can we output information without binding our service to the CLI?"
 date:   2020-02-28 16:00:00 +0200
 categories: php symfony
+excerpt: My path to showing optional CLI output in services and the creation of the Feedback package
 ---

 In the projects I work on I often need to build connections with external services.